Exhibition marking 200 years of policing in Singapore opens at National Museum

 The exhibition, which was officially opened by Minister for Home Affairs K Shanmugam, is part of a year-long series of events to commemorate the 200th year of policing in Singapore.

+Along with the police, community partners also are vital in keeping Singapore safe, said the minister.

+“There are many examples of our community partners - individuals, grassroots associations, hotels, businesses, public agencies - they continue to play an essential role in keeping Singapore safe together with the police,” he said.

-Guided tours for walk-in visitors are available daily at 10.15am and 1.15pm, while groups of between 10 and 12 visitors can book group guided tours.
+Guided tours for walk-in visitors at the exhibition are available daily at 10.15am and 1.15pm, while groups of between 10 and 12 visitors can book group guided tours.

 Such tours will be conducted in English by retired police officers.